plainoldprogrammer/brief-reference-javascript/README.md

 console.log(purchasesAfterTaxArrow);
 ```

-#### Filter Method to Get the Positive and the Negative Values in an Array
+#### Filter method to get the positive and the negative values in an array
 ```
 const purchases = [10, 15, 20, -300, 8, -16];